MetOffice/cube_helper/docs/source/Quickstart.rst

 Loading a cube
 ^^^^^^^^^^^^^^
-To load a cube from a directory of NetCDF files:
+To load a cube from a directory of netCDF files:

 .. code-block:: python